-Crunchy, baked chicken tenders coated in taco-spiced cheddar panko crumbs with a homemade ranch dressing for dipping.
+Crunchy, baked chicken tenders crusted in taco-spiced cheddar panko crumbs with homemade ranch dressing for dipping.

 - 2 cups buttermilk

 - 1 teaspoon smoked paprika (or sweet)

 - ½ teaspoon onion powder

 - coarse salt and fresh ground black pepper

 - ⅔ cup sour cream (regular or light)